uicm-mas/uicm-mas.github.io/_posts/2019-11-17-UICM-Internal-Model.markdown

 <div align="center">
 <img src="/assets/images/Agent-with-World-Model.png" width="80%" height="80%" />
 <br/>
-Figure 1.
-Agent with an Internal World Model[6]
+Figure 6.
+LeCun's Agent Model with an Internal World Model[5]
 </div>

 ### Unifying the Learning Agent Models
-The models proposed by Holland, Minsky and Lecun approach the design of a learning agent model for strong AI from different perspective and different emphases.
+The models proposed by Holland[2][3], Minsky[4] and Lecun[5] may approach the design of a learning agent model for strong AI from different perspective and different emphases.
 With some non-difficult manipulation of their models, the performance element, learning element and critic design for an unified intelligent agent model may be proposed as follows:
 + **Performance Element Design: An aggregation of micro-agents described by simple reactive rules**.
 + **Learning Element and Critic Design: A collection of action modules for building, manipulating and evaluating higher-level (likely to be non-linear) representation of micro-agents' behaviours**.